RedisInsight/RedisInsight-reverse-proxy/README.md

 The compose file starts the folllowing containers:
 - ldap server
 - nginx-ldap authentication daemon
-- nginx reverse proxy with ldap support
+- nginx reverse proxy with LDAP support
 - redisinsight
 - redis-stack
 - ldap users seed

-You can access Redisinsight at `http://localhost:12000` and use `adamb` or `danj` with password `ldap123`
+You can access RedisInsight at `http://localhost:12000` and use `adamb` or `danj` with password `ldap123`

-More details for ldap setup can be found [here](https://github.com/nginxinc/nginx-ldap-auth).
+More details for LDAP setup can be found [here](https://github.com/nginxinc/nginx-ldap-auth).

 >IMPORTANT according to [bitnami/nginx-ldap-auth-daemon](https://hub.docker.com/r/bitnami/nginx-ldap-auth-daemon) the image and project is deperecated.